Download

 Answer Choices:

 If you are thinking about taking the certification exam, the content of this practice test question will set you up for success.
-The exam questions won’t have 2 right answers, but alcohol and diabetes is expected content on the exam.
+The exam often presents vignettes that compel test takers to determine which option offers the BEST answer based on the action times of different insulins.

 We hope you appreciate this week’s rationale!
 Thank you so much for taking the time to answer our Question of the Week and participate in this fun learning activity!